The Western Flyer Returns to the Pacific Northwest

 • Deploy scientific instruments and collect real-time data from below the ocean’s surface

-• Encounter marine life up close—from marine mammals to drifting plankton to microscopic worlds
+• Encounter marine life up close—from seabirds and marine mammals to drifting plankton and microscopic worlds

-• Record observations in their own field journals through writing, sketching, and scientific illustration
+• Record observations in field journals through writing, sketching, and scientific illustration

 • Ask questions, test ideas, and interpret changing ocean conditions